 Rothenburg ob der Tauber is one of the most photogenic towns in Germany.
 The medieval architecture and brightly-coloured facades give the town a romantic and charming ambiance.
 The town is small and compact enough that you can see the main attractions in two days.
 But I wouldn’t blame you if you wanted to stay longer once you’re under the town’s spell.

-Rothenburg is just one beautiful town along a trail called the Romantic Road, situated in Bavaria and Baden-Württemberg in Southern Germany.
+Rothenburg ob der Tauber is just one beautiful town along a trail called the Romantic Road, situated in Bavaria and Baden-Württemberg in Southern Germany.
 The area where Rothenburg is located was most likely inhabited by the Celts before the 1st-century C.E.
 But the city of Rothenburg itself was founded around 1170.
 So there’s no shortage of historical sights and stories here.

-Once we settled in, we went exploring the town.
 This is how we broke up our two days in Rothenburg:

 Walk along the Medieval city walls